Button 1 (Top) — take a measurement, or wake the laser if it's timed out.

 Update / Settings — firmware update and advanced config.

-Play Snake — hidden bonus for when you're waiting at the surface.
+Play Snake — hidden bonus for when you're waiting around.

 Advanced: config.json